How to Use Grass Clippings In the Garden

 Use Grass Clippings As Mulch

-Leaving mulch around flowers, vegetables, trees, and shrubs in the yard helps control weeds and regulate the temperature and moisture of the soil.
-Grass clippings are an excellent choice of mulch because they’re lightweight and quick to break down.
+Leaving mulch around flowers, vegetables, trees, and shrubs helps control weeds and regulate soil temperature and moisture.
+Grass clippings make an excellent mulch because they’re lightweight and decompose quickly.

 It’s best to use dry grass clippings.
-Fresh grass clippings or damp ones can mat down into a thick, almost impermeable layer that can slow drainage and reduce the oxygen that penetrates through the soil surface to the earth below.
-If you’re using fresh clippings, keep an eye on them to make sure they don’t get matted together, and break them up if they do.
-You can always dry clippings if you need to.
+Fresh or damp clippings can mat together, forming a thick layer that slows drainage and limits oxygen reaching the soil.
+If you’re using fresh clippings, monitor them for matting and break them up as needed.
+You can also dry them out before applying if necessary.

 Top Dress Raised Beds

-Grass clippings are also a good option to add to your raised garden beds as a top dressing.
-They help your beds retain moisture, suppress weeds, reduce soil compaction, and add nutrients for your plants.
-You can simply spread a few inches over the surface of the beds.
-As the clippings decompose, the height of the mulch will drop.
-Add more as you need to throughout the growing season!
+Grass clippings are also a great option for top dressing raised garden beds.
+They help retain moisture, suppress weeds, reduce soil compaction, and provide nutrients to your plants as they break down.
+Simply spread a few inches of clippings over the surface of the beds.
+As they decompose, the mulch layer will shrink.
+Just add more throughout the growing season as needed.

 Use Grass Clippings to Make Compost

-Lawn clippings can also go to your compost pile or bin.
-They are a rich source of nitrogen and, when paired with carbon-rich plant materials, will break down very quickly.
+Lawn clippings are also a great addition to your compost pile or bin.
+They’re rich in nitrogen and, when combined with carbon-rich materials, break down quickly.

-Mix your grass with some straw, finely shredded paper or cardboard, dry leaves, or other carbon-rich materials in the compost pile.
-For the quickest decomposition, use one part of grass clippings to two parts of your carbon-rich waste and layer it together.
-Make sure it’s damp, and then turn it 1-2 times a week until you’ve got a pile of rich, dark-colored compost.
-It will heat up as it breaks down, so be sure to use a compost thermometer to keep track of its progress.
+Mix grass clippings with straw, shredded paper or cardboard, dry leaves, or other carbon-rich plant matter.
+For the best results, use one part grass clippings to two parts carbon-rich materials, layering them together.
+Keep the pile damp, and turn it once or twice a week to encourage even decomposition.
+As the compost heats up, a compost thermometer can help you monitor its progress.

-This works well in a compost tumbler, too!
+This method also works well in a compost tumbler.

 Leave Clippings On The Lawn

-It’s fine to leave your clippings on the lawn every now and again.
-As they break down, they release nitrogen and other plant food back into your lawn.
-Be careful not to leave too many clippings.
-This can smother your existing grass!
+It’s perfectly fine to leave your clippings on the lawn from time to time.
+As they break down, they release nitrogen and other nutrients back into the soil, feeding your lawn naturally.
+However, be cautious not to leave too many clippings behind, as a thick layer can smother the grass beneath.

-Leaving clippings in place about once a month should help reduce the need to water as regularly.
-It acts like mulch around the living lawn grass.
-Try to remove grass clippings in excess or those that block sun exposure or slow drainage on the lawn surface.
+Leaving clippings in place about once a month can help reduce the need for frequent watering by acting as a natural mulch.
+Just be sure to remove any excess clippings that block sunlight or slow water drainage on the lawn’s surface.

 Make Liquid Lawn Clipping Fertilizer